-The APIAuthenticationManager class at the client deserializes the Json string response and gives it to its caller within the client.
+The APIAuthenticationManager class at the client deserializes the JSON string response and gives it to its caller within the client.

 The caller is the Login dialog, which checks if the response received is successful, meaning if the user is a valid user, it unpacks the access token from the data property of the OperationResult<T> object and creates a new window to display the book recommendations.
 To the book recommendations window’s constructor, it passes the access token.
 The book recommendation screen needs this access token to make subsequent requests to retrieve the list of book recommendations from the server.
 It will need to send this access token with every request it makes.